-- (1) Within Zones A1-A30 and AE, on streams without a regulatory floodway, no new construction, substantial improvements or other development (including fill) shall be permitted unless: - (a) the applicant demonstrates that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any location, or, - (b) the Village of Cold Spring agrees to apply to the Federal Emergency Management Agency (FEMA) for a conditional FIRM revision, FEMA approval is received and the applicant provides all necessary data, analyses and mapping and reimburses the Village of Cold Spring for all fees and other costs in relation to the application.
+(1) Within Zones A1-A30 and AE, on streams without a Regulatory Floodway, no New Construction, Substantial Improvements or other Development (including fill) shall be permitted unless:

+(a) the applicant demonstrates that the cumulative effect of the proposed Development, when combined with all other existing and anticipated Development, will not increase the water surface elevation of a Base Flood more than one (1) foot at any location, or,

+(b) the Village of Cold Spring agrees to apply to the Federal Emergency Management Agency (FEMA) for a conditional FIRM revision; FEMA approval is received and the applicant provides all necessary data, analyses and mapping and reimburses the Village of Cold Spring for all fees and other costs in relation to the application.
 The applicant must also provide all data, analyses and mapping and reimburse the Village of Cold Spring for all costs related to the final map revision.

-- On streams with a regulatory floodway, as shown on the Flood Boundary and Floodway Map or the Flood Insurance Rate Map adopted §52-6, no new construction, substantial improvements or other development in the floodway (including fill) shall be permitted unless: - (a) a technical evaluation by a licensed professional engineer shows that such an encroachment shall not result in any increase in flood levels during occurrence of the base flood, or, - (b) the Village of Cold Spring agrees to apply to the Federal Emergency Management Agency (FEMA) for a conditional FIRM and floodway revision, FEMA approval is received and the applicant provides all necessary data, analyses and mapping and reimburses the Village of Cold Spring for all fees and other costs in relation to the application.
+(2) On streams with a Regulatory Floodway, as shown on the Flood Boundary and Floodway Map or the Flood Insurance Rate Map adopted § 52-6, no New Construction, Substantial Improvements or other Development in the Floodway (including fill) shall be permitted unless:

+(a) a technical evaluation by a licensed professional engineer shows that such an encroachment shall not result in any increase in Flood levels during occurrence of a Base Flood, or,

+(b) the Village of Cold Spring agrees to apply to the Federal Emergency Management Agency (FEMA) for a conditional FIRM and Floodway revision, FEMA approval is received and the applicant provides all necessary data, analyses and mapping and reimburses the Village of Cold Spring for all fees and other costs in relation to the application.
 The applicant must also provide all data, analyses and mapping and reimburse the Village of Cold Spring for all costs related to the final map revisions.

-§ 52-16.
-Standards for all structures.
+52-16.
+Specific Standards for all Structures.

-The following standards apply to new development, including new and substantially improved structures, in the areas of special flood hazard shown on the Flood Insurance Rate Map designated in § 52-6.
+The following standards apply to new Development, including new and substantially improved Structures, in the areas of special Flood hazard shown on the Flood Insurance Rate Map designated in § 52-6.